Bride! (2026), Christian Bale, Warner Bros. Pictures

 The Kindergarten Teacher (2018), Maggie Gyllenhaal

-Maggie Gyllenhaal, Rosa Salazar and Gael García Bernalare the stars of The Kindergarten Teacher.
-A new drama about a New York teacher who becomes obsessed with one of her students who she believes is gifted.
+Maggie Gyllenhaal, Rosa Salazar and Gael García Bernal are the stars of The Kindergarten Teacher.
+A new drama about a New York teacher who becomes obsessed with one of her students, whom she believes is gifted.

 Such an interesting trailer.
 I’m drawn to it for reasons including Gyllenhaal and a need to find out if the young boy is indeed a prodigy.
 Maybe the teacher is mistaken – or worse mentally ill.

-Assuming that the young boy is indeed gifted, my heart too would desperately want his father to come to his senses – but kidnapping…?
+Assuming that the young boy is truly gifted, my heart, too, would desperately want his father to come to his senses – but kidnapping?

-Parker Sevak, Michael Chernus, Anna Baryshnikov, Ajay Naidu, Daisy Tahan and Ato Blankson-Wood also star.
+Parker Sevak, Michael Chernus, Anna Baryshnikov, Ajay Naidu, Daisy Tahan and Ato Blankson-Wood also star, while Sara Colangelo directs.

 The Dark Knight (2008), Christian Bale, Michael Caine